The International Trade Law Review: China

 - DS483: China – Anti-Dumping Measures on Imports of Cellulose Pulp from Canada;

-- DS568: China – Certain Measures Concerning Imports of Sugar; and
+- DS568: China – Certain Measures Concerning Imports of Sugar;

 In several reports by WTO panels and the Appellate Body, the DSB announced that certain aspects of MOFCOM's trade remedy actions were inconsistent with WTO rules.
 Transparency is one of the outstanding issues identified by the panels and the Appellate Body.
 For example, in the case of DS414, the complainants sought and obtained from MOFCOM confidential treatment in relation to a number of categories of information.
-The panel upheld the US's claim that MOFCOM acted inconsistently with Article 12.4.1 of the Subsidies and Countervailing Measures (SCM) Agreement and Article 6.5.1 of the Anti-Dumping Agreement by failing to require the complainant to submit adequate non-confidential summaries of the information.
+The panel upheld the United States' claim that MOFCOM acted inconsistently with Article 12.4.1 of the Subsidies and Countervailing Measures (SCM) Agreement and Article 6.5.1 of the Anti-Dumping Agreement by failing to require the complainant to submit adequate non-confidential summaries of the information.
 The panel concluded that the purported summaries did not provide a reasonable understanding of the substance of the information submitted in confidence.
 The panels also concluded that China acted inconsistently with Articles 6.9 and 12.2.2 of the Anti-Dumping Agreement and Articles 12.8 and 22.5 of the SCM Agreement, on the basis that China failed to disclose the essential facts supporting its causation analysis and did not provide an adequate explanation for its causation findings.

 In July 2013, MOFCOM promulgated Provisional Rules for Implementing the WTO Rulings on Trade Remedy Disputes, a set of simple rules containing eight articles.
 In practice, when the DSB delivers a ruling that China's trade remedy measures are inconsistent with WTO rules, MOFCOM will reinvestigate the relevant case and issue new determinations.